What types of cameras do you use? How many? And where do you put them?

 When do you start shooting?
 When do you finish?

-Generally we start at 10am, you have the option of adding earlier morning hours at a rate of $80 per hour.
-The Feature and Highlight packages include filming up through the main dances, typically 30 minutes after the dance begins.
+Generally we start at noon, you have the option of adding morning hours at a rate of $99 per hour.
+We stay through the main dances once the dance floor open to everyone, typically 30 minutes after the dance begins.

 We are getting married in an Eastern Orthodox ceremony, could you videotape our wedding?